george24601/notes/specific/tidb/misc.md

 isolation: snapshot isolation (roughly RR)

-every mysql master can use a syncer to aggregate into the same tidb cluster (e.g., sharded db)

 dumper + loader for full backup restore => tidb-lighting: 1T data in 6 hours ingestion

 at most 512 columns in a single table